-- 1. Describe standard positioning terms. - 2.
-Demonstrate proper use of positioning aids. - 3.
-Discuss general procedural considerations for radiographic exams. - 4.
-Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education. - 5.
-Explain radiographic procedures to patients/family members. - 6.
-Modify directions to patients with various communication problems. - 7.
-Develop an awareness of cultural factors that necessitate adapting standard exam protocols. - 8.
-Adapt general procedural considerations to specific clinical settings. - 9.
-Identify the structures demonstrated on routine radiographic and fluoroscopic images. - 10.
-Adapt radiographic and fluoroscopic procedures for special considerations. - 11.
-Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting. - 12.
-Evaluate images for positioning, centering, appropriate anatomy and overall image quality. - 13.
-Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures. - 14.
-Explain the patient preparation necessary for various contrast and special studies. - 15.
-Explain the routine and special positions/projections for all radiographic/fluoroscopic procedures. - 16.
-Explain the purpose for using contrast media. - 17.
-Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies. - 18.
-Describe the general purpose of radiographic and fluoroscopic studies. - 19.
-Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations.
+- 1. Demonstrate proper use of positioning aids - 2.
+Discuss general procedural considerations for radiographic exams - 3.
+Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education - 4.
+Explain radiographic procedures to patients and family members - 5.
+Modify directions to patients with various communication problems - 6.
+Develop an awareness of cultural factors that necessitate adapting standard exam protocols

+- 7. Adapt general procedural considerations to specific clinical settings - 8.
+Identify the structures demonstrated on routine radiographic and fluoroscopic images - 9.
+Adapt radiographic and fluoroscopic procedures for special considerations - 10.
+Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting - 11.
+Evaluate images for positioning, centering, appropriate anatomy and overall image quality - 12.
+Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures - 13.
+Explain the patient preparation necessary for various contrast and special studies - 14.
+Explain the routine and special positions and projections for all radiographic and fluoroscopic procedures - 15.
+Explain the purpose for using contrast media - 16.
+Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies - 17.
+Describe the general purpose of radiographic and fluoroscopic studies - 18.
+Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations